Philip Schuyler's War

 Peggy’s father, Philip Schuyler, was vitally important to the Patriot fight, one of those lesser-known “founding fathers” without whom we may have lost our Revolution.
 Perhaps because our War for Independence stretched on for eight bloody years, its battles scattered across the East Coast, we often only study its opening shots, what happened in Boston and New York City, and its determining battle at Yorktown, Virginia.
 But much of the war was fought in smaller skirmishes, neighbor against neighbor, and in wildernesses.
 This is particularly true in upstate New York, whose saga culminated in the Battles of Saratoga, a precious victory, one of our first, which convinced the French to join our cause.

 Philip Schuyler commanded the Northern Army during most of this time.
 But that fact is not well known, largely because he gave up his military career in late 1777.
-For more about his other crucially important efforts as one of George Washington’s most trusted spymasters, as Iroquois negotiator, and as a dogged scrounger of supplies and men for the Patriot forces see his entry in “Major Characters.”
+For more about his other crucially important efforts as one of George Washington’s most trusted spymasters, as Iroquois negotiator, and as a dogged scrounger of supplies and men for the Patriot forces see his entry in “Major Players.”

 Below is a timeline of the battles during which General Schuyler commanded Patriot forces and the terrifying enemy threats, civilian panic, and constant crises Peggy Schuyler had to face and survive as his daughter.